gustke/Sensehat/Part-1.-A-Wunderground-Dashboard.md

 ![Wunderground Dashboard](https://github.com/InitialState/wunderground-sensehat/wiki/img/wunderground_dashboard.png)

-Copy this script to your Pi.
+You can either copy this script to your Pi, or access it through the Github repository that we cloned earlier.
+You can do this by changing into your wunderground-sensehat directory by typing:

+   $ cd wunderground-sensehat

+From here, you'll be able to access the python file that we'll run to create our weather dashboard.

 Before you run it, you need to set your desired parameters and insert your keys.
+Nano into the wunderground.py file by typing:

+    $ nano wunderground.py

-Edit the section near the top of the script:
+Then edit the section near the top of the script:

 ```
 # --------- User Settings ---------